Nathan Bedford Forrest: West Tennessee raids

 Promoted on July 21, 1862, to brigadier general, Forrest was given command of a Confederate cavalry brigade.
 At this time, Forrest's cavalry operations were directed under Major General Earl Van Dorn, who commanded Confederate forces in the region.
 Forrest served as Van Dorn's cavalry leader during a series of raids designed to disrupt Union advances, including operations leading up to the successful Holly Springs Raid, a surprise attack orchestrated by Van Dorn that destroyed Union supply lines and forced Grant to temporarily halt his Vicksburg campaign — an outcome that preserved the South's access to major ports and kept Confederate hopes alive at a critical moment in the war.
 In March 1863, Forrest and Van Dorn worked together again to deliver another decisive Confederate victory at the Battle of Thompson's Station, capturing over 1,200 Union troops and halting Federal momentum in central Tennessee.
 These experiences significantly influenced Forrest's evolving approach to mobile warfare.
 In December 1862, Forrest's veteran troopers were reassigned by General Braxton Bragg to another officer despite his protest.
 Forrest had to recruit a new brigade of about 2,000 inexperienced men, most of whom lacked weapons.
-Again, Bragg ordered a series of raids to disrupt the communications of the U.S. Army forces under Grant, which were threatening the city of Vicksburg, Mississippi.
+Again, Bragg ordered a series of raids to disrupt the communications of the Union Army forces under Grant, which were threatening the city of Vicksburg, Mississippi.
 Forrest protested that sending such untrained men behind enemy lines was suicidal, but Bragg insisted, and Forrest obeyed his orders.
-In the ensuing raids, he was pursued by thousands of U.S. soldiers trying to locate his fast-moving forces.
+In the ensuing raids, he was pursued by thousands of Union soldiers trying to locate his fast-moving forces.
 Avoiding attack by never staying in one place long, Forrest eventually led his troops during the spring and summer of 1864 on raids into west Tennessee, as far north as the banks of the Ohio River in southwest Kentucky and into north Mississippi.

 Forrest returned to his base in Mississippi with more men than he had started with.
-By then, all were fully armed with captured U.S. Army weapons.
+By then, all were fully armed with captured Union Army weapons.
 As a result, Grant was forced to revise and delay his Vicksburg campaign strategy.
 Newspaper correspondent Sylvanus Cadwallader, who traveled with Grant for three years during his campaigns, wrote that Forrest "was the only Confederate cavalryman of whom Grant stood in much dread".